Homemade Hugo Spritz Recipe! So Drink Full Easy and Pure

 How to make a Hugo Spritz Recipe cocktail

 This Hugo spritz recipe is easy and requires little to no effort.
-In fact, the hardest part is uncorking the prosecco!
+The hardest part is uncorking the prosecco!
 The Hugo Spritz is light and refreshing, however, the taste is anything but ordinary – that elderflower liquor adds that bit of mystery.
 Hugo Spritz > Aperol Spritz, every day, all day!

 What To Serve With Your Hugo Spritz Recipe

 The Hugo Spritz is served as an aperitif.
 Aperitifs are meant to be served before a meal to help stimulate your appetite (and not fill you up too much!)
-They’re lighter in alcohol and more dry than sweet.
-Remember the Hugo is on the lighter, refreshing side and does have bubbles.
+They’re lighter in alcohol and drier than sweet.
+Remember, the Hugo is on the lighter, refreshing side and does have bubbles.
 Foods that will pair well will be salty, creamy/fatty, and sweet foods that will take the edge away from the bitter flavor.

 FAQs